isomerpages/moe-xishanpri/_departments/CCE/National Education.md

 ######
 21 July marks the anniversary of the 1964 race riots.
 On this day, students reflect on and celebrate Singapore as a harmonious society built on a rich diversity of cultures and the collaborative effort of all to promote social cohesion.
 RHD is a good opportunity for students in primary school to:

-* ·make friends with people of other races and religions,
+* ·make friends with people of other races and religions,&nbsp;&nbsp;&nbsp;&nbsp;

-*  learn that in Singapore, people are treated equally regardless of their race and religion, and
+* &nbsp;learn that in Singapore, people are treated equally regardless of their race and religion, and

 * appreciate the different cultures that make up Singapore.